 Seaweeds are simple, saltwater-dwelling algae that can be referred to as aquatic plants.
 Most seaweeds or algae are green (about 1200 species), brown (about 1750 species), or red (about 6000 species).
 Kelps are brown algae and are among the most common seaweeds consumed as food.
-Stationary kelps/seaweeds rooted via a holdfast are wild harvested from the intertidal (eulittoral zone) and deeper (sublittoral zone) waters throughout the world's oceans.
+Kelps are wild harvested from the intertidal waters of the North Atlantic or North Pacific Oceans.

-The NOP recognized there is inconsistency in the use of organic kelp in organic livestock feed due to:
+The NOP recognizes that there is inconsistency in the use of kelp as organic in livestock feed due to:

-- 1. lack of guidance regarding the certification of kelp as a wild crop, and - 2. confusion regarding the agricultural status of kelp.
+- 1) lack of guidance regarding the certification of kelp as a wild crop, and - 2) confusion regarding the agricultural status of kelp.

 The American Association of Feed Control Officials (AAFCO) has approved dried kelp from the families Laminariaceae and Fucaceae for use as ingredients in livestock feed.
-Kelp is added to livestock feed to provide minerals and trace elements that are nutritionally important.
-On May 9, 2011, the NOP clarified in the final guidance NOP 5022 - Wild Crop Harvesting that kelp can be certified organic.
+The NOP also clarified in the final guidance NOP 5022 - Wild Crop Harvesting that kelp can be certified organic.
 The NOP guidance is consistent with other international certification bodies that recognize that kelp may be certified organic.

-The NOP has received comments asserting that kelp is not agricultural and should be permitted only as a nonsynthetic, nonagricultural ingredient in organic livestock feed as per § 205.237(a).
-This position implies that kelp should not have to be certified organic to be used in organic livestock feed.
+The NOP has received comments asserting that kelp is not agricultural and should be permitted only as a nonsynthetic, nonagricultural ingredient in organic livestock feed.
+This position implies that kelp does not have to be certified organic to be used in organic livestock feed.
 However, kelp is currently listed as an agricultural product under § 205.606 of the National List of Allowed and Prohibited Substances (National List).
-Because kelp is listed at § 205.606, the NOP considers kelp an agricultural product and, therefore, kelp must be certified organic to be included in livestock feed.
+Because kelp is listed at § 205.606, the NOP considers kelp an agricultural product that must be certified organic to be included in livestock feed.
+Commenters who believe kelp should be considered nonagricultural would need to petition for the removal of kelp as an agricultural product from the National List.